Debonair (airline): History

-Debonair was founded in 1996 by Franco Mancassola who had previously worked for Continental Airlines, and founded Discovery Airways in Hawaii.
+Debonair was founded by Franco Mancassola who had previously worked for Continental Airlines, and founded Discovery Airways in Hawaii.
+Indeed the company was established in August 1995 as Valuair Europe but changed to Debonair on 20 December of the same year.

 Debonair's first flights took off on June 19, with weekday daily flights to Munich, Mönchengladbach and Barcelona from London Luton Airport.
 From July, Debonair also added a Madrid route alongside Newcastle and Copenhagen, and later in November a direct London Luton to Rome flight.

 It floated shares on the Easdaq in September 1997 and raised $41.9m.
 By mid-1998, the airline was on a heavy cost-cutting strategy which was beginning to slow the losses compared with the year prior.
-Although at the same time, Debonair sought to introduce special services for its frequent flyer programme including fast track boarding and inclusive meals onboard and on some routes its 'ABC - Affordable Business Class' product.
+Although at the same time, Debonair sought to introduce special services for its frequent flyer programme including fast track boarding and inclusive meals onboard and on some routes its ABC - Affordable Business Class product.
 Debonair appealed to business travellers, who made up 58 percent of its passengers by 1998.
 In late 1998, Debonair entered a working relationship with Lufthansa, leasing five aircraft for their CityLine operations from Munich.
-Whilst the aircraft were in Lufthansa colours, the flights were operated by Debonair staff.
-Debonair also entered a similar agreement with Swissair who were launching their Express brand to operate a BAE 146 on their behalf from Zurich to Venice and Bologna.
-Debonair also maintained a codeshare agreement with AB Airlines, which resulted in the lease of a Boeing 737-300 from January 1999 remaining in service until Debonair's operations ended.
+Whilst the aircraft were in Lufthansa colours, the flights were in the hands of Debonair staff.
+Debonair also entered a similar agreement with Swissair who were launching their Express brand to operate a BAe 146 on their behalf from Zurich to Venice and Bologna.